talk2viren/umermansoor.github.io/_posts/2019-04-12-what-are-containers-a-simple-guide-to-containerization-and-how-docker-works.md

 We'l start where all Docker projects start.
 By creating a file called `Dockerfile`.
 This file contains instructions that tell Docker how to create an *image* that's used for creating and running containers.
 Since, we didn't discuss images, let's take a look at the [official definition](https://docs.docker.com/get-started/#images-and-containers):

 > An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.
-A�container�is a runtime instance of an image
+A?container?is a runtime instance of an image

 Put simply, when you ask Docker to run a container, you give it an *image* which contains: